A Multiscale Perspective on Maximum Marginal Likelihood Estimation: Introduction

 Estimation of parameters in a statistical model with latent variables is one of the most fundamental computational tasks in statistics.
 This problem arises in many latent variable models described for natural data, such as images, audio, or graphs \cite{bishop2006pattern,smaragdis2006probabilistic,hoff2002latent} or in empirical Bayesian estimation \cite{carlin2000empirical} where the prior can be parameterised.
 Most notably, the need arises in complex statistical models and probabilistic unsupervised machine learning \cite{bishop2006pattern}.
 The latent variable models enable the description of complex statistical relationships via defined hidden variables as well as also enable the ``discovery'' of latent representations of data \cite{whiteley2022discovering}.
 Therefore, it is crucial to develop principled and efficient methods for parameter estimation in latent variable models with precise theoretical guarantees.

 Statistically speaking, the estimation of parameters under the presence of latent variables can be generally named as ``maximum marginal likelihood estimation'' (MMLE) problem \cite{dempster1977maximum}, as the likelihood of data in this case is defined as an integral over the unobserved variables.
 In this setting, we define our parameterised statistical model as $p_\theta(x, y)$ which involves three key quantities: A parameter $\theta \in \bR^{d_\theta}$, latent variables $x \in \bR^{d_x}$, and \textit{observed} data $y \in \bR^{d_y}$.
 We view the statistical model $p_{\theta}(x,y)$ as a function of $x$ and $\theta$ with fixed (observed) $y$, i.e., $p_\theta(x, y): \bR^{d_\theta} \times \bR^{d_x} \to \bR$.
-Given observed (and fixed) data $y$, the marginal likelihood is defined as an integral

-where $p_\theta(y): \mathbb{R}^{d_\theta} \to \bR$ is seen as a function of $\theta$, as $y$ is fixed.
+Given observed (and fixed) data $y$, the marginal likelihood is defined as an integral $p_\theta(y) = \int_{\R^{d_x}} p_\theta(x,y) \mathrm{d}x$, where $p_\theta(y): \mathbb{R}^{d_\theta} \to \bR$ is seen as a function of $\theta$, as $y$ is fixed.
 Then the problem of MMLE can be simply defined as the maximisation with respect to $\theta$ of this function (referred to as the objective function) or, more generally, of $\log p_\theta(y)$.
 The purpose is to find \textit{marginal} maximum likelihood estimates $\theta^{\star}$ that best explain the observed data $y$.
 Unlike the case in maximum likelihood estimation (MLE), the structure of this problem excludes the use of classical optimisation techniques as the objective function is an integral, which can in general not be calculated exactly, so that an explicit expression for $p_{\theta}(y)$ is not available.